 The Davy Medal is awarded annually “for an outstandingly important recent discovery in any branch of chemistry”.
 Originally it was stipulated that the discovery must have been made in Europe or North America, but this restriction has now been removed.
 If possible the Committee will award the medal to an early-to-mid career stage scientist.

 The recipient is chosen by the Council of the Royal Society on the recommendation of the Physical Sciences Awards Committee.
-Nominations are valid for five years after which the candidate cannot be re-nominated until a year after the nomination has expired.
-The medal is of bronze and is accompanied by a gift of £1,000.
+Nominations are valid for three cycles of consideration with re-nomination possible after one cycle has passed.